 Cats urinate outside of the litter tray for a number of reasons, some behavioural, some medical.
 Before I go into the possible reasons your cat is urinating outside the litter tray.

 The first question you have to ask is has this behaviour suddenly started or has your cat always urinated in other spots?
 If it’s new behaviour, there is a good chance that the problem is medical.

 - Declawing pain

-- Pain from arthritis making it difficult to access the tray.
+- Pain from arthritis can make it difficult to access the tray.

 All of these (bar declawing and arthritis) can cause a feeling of urgency in your cat, who may not make it to the litter tray in time.

 Another cause of litter tray refusal for medical reasons is if your cat is experiencing pain when urinating, he will often start to associate the litter tray with pain, and start going elsewhere.

 As you can see, almost all of the above medical conditions relate to the urinary tract (which is logical), other symptoms may also be present, including:

 - Crying in the litter tray